 - That the student has completed an appropriate course of treatment for his/her condition,

 - That the condition is resolved or sufficiently managed, and

-- That the student is ready to return to CMC as a full-time student in residence.
+- That the student is ready to return to CMC as a full-time student.

 To facilitate the transition back to campus, students returning from a MLOA must participate in a re-entry meeting with Dean of Students staff, and with members of the Student Health Services or Counseling Center staff, as appropriate.
 The Dean of Students determines both whether to approve the student’s return and whether the student must adhere to any ongoing terms or conditions throughout the semester.
 The student will receive written notification of those conditions.

 Even if more time is needed for students to obtain the required documentation for return, students who anticipate returning to CMC from a MLOA must notify the Registrar and the Dean of Students of their intent by March 15th for the fall semester and by October 15th for the spring semester.
 This allows students to participate in pre-registration and to request on-campus housing.
 Requests to return received after these dates will be made on a case-by-case basis.
 Please note that on-campus housing is not always available to returning students.
 Re-enrolling students must also confer with Student Accounts and Financial Aid as early as possible, so that they will be fully aware of deadlines and financial obligations.